Catalytic triad: Ser-cisSer-Lys

 This unusual triad occurs only in one superfamily of amidases.
-In this case, the lysine acts to polarise the middle serine.
+Here, the lysine acts to polarise the middle serine.
 The middle serine then forms two strong hydrogen bonds to the nucleophilic serine to activate it (one with the side chain hydroxyl and the other with the backbone amide).
 The middle serine is held in an unusual cis orientation to facilitate precise contacts with the other two triad residues.
 The triad is further unusual in that the lysine and cis-serine both act as the base in activating the catalytic serine, but the same lysine also performs the role of the acid member as well as making key structural contacts.

 Sec-His-Glu

 The rare, but naturally occurring amino acid selenocysteine (Sec), can also be found as the nucleophile in some catalytic triads.
 Selenocysteine is similar to cysteine, but contains a selenium atom instead of a sulfur.
-An example is in the active site of thioredoxin reductase, which uses the selenium for reduction of disulfide in thioredoxin.
+A selenocysteine residue is found in the active site of thioredoxin reductase, which uses the selenol group for reduction of disulfide in thioredoxin.